 The directors are responsible for the other information.
-The other information comprises of the Annual Report which we obtained after the date of this auditor's report.
-The Other information does not include the consolidated and separate financial statements, directors' report and our auditor's report thereon.
+The other information comprises of the Directors' responsibilities and approval which we obtained before the date of this audit report and the Annual Report which we obtained after the date of this auditor's report.
+The other information does not include the consolidated and separate financial statements, directors' report and our auditor's report thereon.